wmthor/mykad/README.md

 }
 ```

 ### Birthplace
 State information is available for those born in Malaysia.
-For others, it either contains the specific country information, or only an approximation of the region.
+For others, it either contains the specific country information or only an approximation of the region.
 However, some countries are uncategorized.

 #### States
 ```